binhe-lab/C037-Cand-auris-adhesin/02-case-studies/02-blast/README.md

 | XP_002547891.1 | 669    | XM_002547845 | Perfect match                                                |
 | XP_002550387.1 | 588    | XM_002550341 | two SNPs, stop codon present                                 |

 To see whether this is a general pattern for the other genomes, I also looked at several other species.

+### _C. albicans_

-- For _C. albicans_ SC5314, the reference assembly was updated in 2016 and no newer assembly is present in the NCBI database for the same strain.
-Also, none of the _albicans_ hits were annotated as incomplete for the protein product.
-To assess the completeness of the refseq records, I blasted the 12 mRNA records against two newer assemblies, [GCA_017309835.1](https://www.ncbi.nlm.nih.gov/assembly/GCA_017309835.1) and [GCA_005890745.1](https://www.ncbi.nlm.nih.gov/assembly/GCA_005890745.1).
+For _C. albicans_ SC5314, the reference assembly was updated in 2016 (the strain was resequenced in 2013, PMID: 24025428).
+Based on the publication, the assembly should be of high completeness and quality.
+Notably, none of the _albicans_ hits were annotated as incomplete for the protein product.

+Since no newer assembly using 3rd gen technology exists for the same strain, I blasted the 12 mRNA records against two newer assemblies, [GCA_017309835.1](https://www.ncbi.nlm.nih.gov/assembly/GCA_017309835.1) and [GCA_005890745.1](https://www.ncbi.nlm.nih.gov/assembly/GCA_005890745.1).
 The former is for the CHN1 strain, sequenced using a mixture of Oxford Nanopore and MiSeq, assembled using Flye v.2.7.1 and Pilon v1.23.
 The latter is for the NCYC4166 strain, sequenced PacBio Sequel and assembled using FALCON-Unzip v.
 1.1.3.

 | protein_ID  | length | mRNA_ID   | CHN1                            | NCYC4166                       |
 | ----------- | ------ | --------- | ------------------------------- | ------------------------------ |